Valium and Alcohol Withdrawal: How To Use It

 valium and alcohol withdrawal

-Using Valium for alcohol withdrawal can provide temporary peace of mind and prevent severe symptoms from manifesting.
-Because of the effectiveness of Valium for alcohol withdrawal symptoms, hospitals often prescribe this drug to alcoholics and then gradually reduce the dose to taper them off of it.
+Using this medication for withdrawal can provide temporary peace of mind and prevent severe symptoms from manifesting.
+Because of its effectiveness, hospitals often prescribe this drug to alcoholics and then gradually reduce the dose to taper them off of it.

-• Because everyone is biochemically different, another benzodiazepine may work better for you than Valium.
+• Because everyone is biochemically different, another benzodiazepine may work better for you.

-• All benzodiazepines including Valium can be addictive, which is why they should only be used for a short period of time and in the lowest effective dose.
+• All benzodiazepines can be addictive, which is why they should only be used for a short period and in the lowest effective dose.

-• Even if you take Valium for alcohol withdrawal, you will still need to repair nutrient deficiencies caused by excessive drinking.
+• Even if you take this for withdrawal, you will still need to repair nutrient deficiencies caused by excessive drinking.
 You may also have other symptoms such as low motivation and depression that benzodiazepines cannot resolve.

-• Using Valium for alcohol withdrawal is a great strategy for the short term, but in the longer term, it’s important to have external support and to renew your sense of purpose in life.
+• Using this for withdrawal is a great strategy for the short term, but in the longer term, it’s important to have external support and to renew your sense of purpose in life.

-• Only take Valium with a prescription and under the supervision of a doctor.
+• Only take this medication with a prescription and under the supervision of a doctor.

-• Doses of Valium are often divided throughout the day, with 3 or 4 doses on the first day being a common practice.
+• Doses are often divided throughout the day, with 3 or 4 doses on the first day being a common practice.

-• Most people do not need to take Valium for alcohol withdrawal for more than a few days or a week.
+• Most people do not need to take for more than a few days or a week.

-• To avoid dependence, do not use Valium for longer than you need it.
+• To avoid dependence, do not use this medication for longer than you need it.

-But while Valium can help with getting off of alcohol, it is not a cure-all for the physical damage caused by alcoholism.
-Many people who use benzodiazepines like Valium end up relapsing because they feel tortured by depression or alcohol cravings after their taper ends.
+But while it can help with quitting, it is not a cure-all for the physical damage caused by alcoholism.
+Many people who use benzodiazepines end up relapsing because they feel tortured by depression or cravings after their taper ends.
 These other symptoms are often caused by the following problems that are NOT resolved by benzodiazepines:

 • Low dopamine